KubeDynamicScaler/KubeDynamicScaler/README.md

 </div>

+> ⚠️ **IMPORTANT DISCLAIMER**: This project is currently under active development and is not yet ready for production use.
+Features may be incomplete, and breaking changes can occur without notice.
+We recommend using it only for testing and development purposes until a stable release is announced.

 KubeDynamicScaler is an open-source Kubernetes controller that revolutionizes how you manage deployment replicas in your clusters.
 It provides a flexible, dynamic, and automated way to control application scaling through global configurations and specific overrides, while maintaining safety through exclusion rules.

 ## 🌟 Key Features